-Dr. Lawrence Veracco Superintendent of Schools 8260 Wicker Avenue St. John, IN 46373 (219) 365-8507
+Dr. Lawrence Veracco, Superintendent Lake Central School Corporation 8260 Wicker Avenue St. John, IN 46373 (219) 365-8507

 26. Terrorism Policy (IC 35-47-12-1)

 The Board recognizes the danger that terroristic threats and acts present to the safety and welfare of corporation students, staff and community.
 The Board acknowledges the need for an immediate and effective response to a situation involving such a threat or act.